mauarcet/fintech_api/README.md

 **Technical Debt**
 Due to time constraints some technical debt is left in this application:

+- Different env handling is not available.

+- Current configuration is not suited for production.

+- Security is not fully assured.

 - More detailed error responses are required

 - The Date format on the requirements is not optimal, I would prefered to use a timestamp instead.
-As this product is intended for other developers, unix timestamp is a better fit for the communication between systems
+As this product is intended for other developers, unix timestamp is a better fit for the communication between systems.

 - Reference shouldn't be provided by the user.
 The requirements specified that the reference was provided by the user, but this could be saved as another variable and use a UUID as the primary key for the object.